oceanprotocol/docs/content/concepts/components.md

 <repo name="brizo"></repo>

+### Events Handler

+Brizo communicates with the Events Handler, which is an agent dealing with Keeper Contracts events...

+...

+<repo name="events-handler-py"></repo>

 ### Osmosis Drivers

 Brizo supports several options for file storage, including Azure Storage, Amazon S3 and on-premise storage.
 One can add support for another file storage option by creating a new driver similar to one of the existing Osmosis drivers.